-At Clegg Gifford, we are the largest motor trade insurance broker in the country and work directly with a number of the UK’s leading motor trade insurance companies.
+At Clegg Gifford, we are one of the largest motor trade insurance brokers in the country and work directly with a number of the UK’s leading motor trade insurance companies.
 Our policies provide cover for all aspects of the motor trade business; from part-time car dealers based at home, through to mechanics, accessory fitters and dealers of all shapes and sizes.

 We have been placing motor trade risks since 1967, so there isn’t much we haven’t seen in our time.
 That means, whatever risks you face, we can tailor the protection you need.